ThomasBourany/thomasbourany.github.io/_pages/research.md

 </span>

 ## **A Perturbational Approach for Approximating Heterogeneous-Agent Models**,  joint with Pr.
-Anmol Bhandari, David Evans & Mikhaïl.
-Golosov, In progress, 2023
+Anmol Bhandari, David Evans & Mikhaïl Golosov, In progress, 2023

 <span style="font-size:0.95em;line-height:-0em;"> **Abstract**: We develop a new perturbational technique to approximate equilibria of a broad class of stochastic heterogeneous-agent models with complex state spaces, such as multi-dimensional distributions of endogenous variables.
 A key insight of our approach is that it is possible to analytically characterize first, second, and higher-order approximations of the stochastic process that governs this distributional state.
 These characterizations have linear recursive structures, and we derive exact expressions for approximating coefficients as solutions to a small-dimensional linear system of equations.
 To the first order of approximation, our method is as fast and precise as existing state-of-the-art techniques that linearize heterogeneous agent models using so-called “MIT shocks,” but the ability to quickly scale to higher orders enables us to study a broader set of questions, such as the impact of risks, endogenous household portfolio formation, and welfare implications of macroeconomic stabilization policies.
 </span>